rafitajaen/StoreX-WebAPI/README.md

 ## Getting Started

+You can **visit the LIVE Demo** : [StoreX - Store Management made simple](https://storex-app.azurewebsites.net/)

+Also, if you are interested in checking the OpenAPI you can do so at the following link: [StoreX - OpenAPI](https://storex-web.azurewebsites.net/swagger)

+or **run the app** in local by following next steps:

 1. Make sure you have the API running.
 For that you have to clone StoreX Backend and run it.

    > git clone https://github.com/rafitajaen/StoreX-WebAPI.git